Current Status

 HB 470 SD2 (2025)

-While the adverse effects of gas leaf blower emissions on public health is generally acknowledged; testimony in opposition to a ban on sale has primarily come from retail merchants.
+While the adverse effects of gas leaf blower emissions on public health is generally acknowledged, historically, testimony in opposition to a ban on sale has primarily come from retail merchants who foresee economic loss with transition to electric.

 With regard to amendments, the health department argues that ANSI B175.2-2012 (on which a ban on sale rides) is outdated.
-The current fourth edition, ANSI/OPEI B175.2-2012 (R2019), only applies to gas leaf blowers, which, if implemented, would inadvertently allow the continued use of the other gas powered lawn equipment that the bill proposes to regulate (string trimmers, weed wackers), and leave non-gasoline leaf blowers exempt from the ANSI rating.
+The current fourth edition, ANSI/OPEI B175.2-2012 (R2019), only applies to gas leaf blowers.
+Thus attempts to apply the standard to eFIXwhich, if implemented, would inadvertently allow the continued use of the other gas powered lawn equipment that the bill proposes to regulate (string trimmers, weed wackers), and leave non-gasoline leaf blowers exempt from the ANSI rating.

 Further, they argue that the bill would disproportionately affect local retailers’ sales because some people will simply go online and purchase non-complaint equipment.